• Home

 If you set this option, you must still specify a non-null key as a placeholder when you construct the Context, because the SDK does not allow a Context to exist with a null key.
 When you pass this context to SDK methods like Init or Identify, the SDK replaces the placeholder key with a generated key.

-Context context = Context.Builder("unknown-context-key")
+Context context = Context.Builder("placeholder-key")

 .Anonymous(true)